spacetelescope/jwst_magic/docs/magic_user_guide/vii_write_sof.md

    8. **V3 boresight offset** – that will be applied before the observation this file is for

    9. **Uncertainty factor** – the degree of uncertainty in the count rate of each segment.
-This will be auto-populated from the threshold entered in the main GUI, but can be changed here.
+This will be auto-populated from the threshold entered in the main GUI, but can be changed here based on DHAS testing results.

    Note: If you used the APT query functionality in [Section III](iii_determining_and_loading_the_input_image.md), the Program ID, Observation Number, Visit Number, and RA and DEC of the guide star should be pre-populated.